It has always been my dream to make art that is thought provoking; sparking inner reflection.

 As a member of the Urban Sketchers group in Seattle, I paint everyday scenes on location in my journal daily.
 Doing this regularly has given me the skills needed to grab a quick sketch during my travels and trips.

 If you like what you see and would like a commissioned piece (s) for your home or work space, do get in touch with me.
+Look for details about resin workshops at my studio if you would like to paint with resin.

 Thanks for stopping by my site and I do hope you will check in frequently to see my new work.